Thursday, March 27, 2025

 Perpetual Profession

-My dear friends in christ, today is a day of great joy!
+My dear friends in Christ, today is a day of great joy!
 We gather to witness a profound act of faith and love as our dear Brother Harry is going to make his perpetual profession.
 This is not just a personal achievement — it’s a gift of God’s grace, a sign of His faithfulness, and a brave 'yes' to His call."

-In a world where many seek success, wealth, and comfort, power and titles. our brother has chosen a different path—a radical one.
+In a world where many seek success, wealth, and comfort, power and titles.
+Our brother has chosen a different path—a radical one.
 He is saying “yes” to a life of poverty, chastity, and obedience.
 To some, this may seem like a waste or foolish.
 But in the eyes of faith, it is the greatest wisdom.

 1. "Sayang" or Sagrado?